A Denjoy counterexample for circle maps with an half-critical point: Introduction

-\begin{defin} Let $p$ be a point of the unit circle, $n \in \N$, and $f$ be a piecewise $\Cinf$ function of the circle.
-We say that $p$ is \emph{half-critical of order $n$} (for $f$) if the left derivative of $f$ at $p$ is not zero and if all the right derivatives up to order $n$ are zero, but not the derivative of order $n+1$.
-Simply, we say half-critical if it is half-critical of order $1$.\\ The point $p$ is said \emph{flat half-critical} if it is half-critical and the right derivatives of all order are zero. \end{defin}
+Iteratively we can define the left and right derivative of any order $n$. \begin{defin} Let $f:\S\mapsto\S$ be piecewise $\C^{n+1}$.
+We say that $p\in \S$ is \emph{half-critical of order $n$} for $f$ if the left derivative of $f$ at $p$ is not zero and if all the right derivatives up to order $n$ are zero but not the derivative of order $n+1$.

+A half-critical point of order $1$ is called shortly half-critical. \\ A point $p\in \S$ is said \emph{flat half-critical} for a piecewise $\Cinf$ function $f:\S\mapsto \S$ if the left derivative of $f$ at $p$ is not zero and the right derivatives of all order are zero. \end{defin}

-In this case, if $f$ is a function of the circle with a half-critical point $p$ of order $k \in \N$, piecewise $\C^n$, $\C^n$ on $\S \backslash \{p\}$, then, by slight abuse of notation, we define $\| f \|_{\C^n}$:
+In this case, if $f$ is a function of the circle with a half-critical point $p$ of order $k \in \N$, piecewise $\C^n$, $\C^n$ on $\S \backslash \{p\}$, then, by slight abuse of notation, we define: